jubitaneja/souper-cgo20-artifact/README.md

 benchmark.
 We cannot provide a copy of this benchmark as restricted by the SPEC License Agreement.
 For details, check [this](https://www.spec.org/cpu2017/docs/licenses.html).
-Instead, we provide the Redis databse of all input Souper expression collected from compiling the SPEC CPU benchmarks with Souper in the artifact.
+Instead, we provide the Redis database of all input Souper expression collected from compiling the SPEC CPU benchmarks with Souper in the artifact.